ArturKrys/multi-agent-traffic/reports/final_report/main.typ

 = Abstract

-This paper presents a multi-agent system framework for studying cooperative behavior and coordination strategies in a dynamic traffic environment.
-Our simulation models autonomous vehicles operating in a shared circular highway environment, where they must coordinate their actions while interacting with human-driven vehicles.
-We implement and compare four multi-agent coordination strategies: random behavior, greedy local optimization, rule-based Bi-lateral Control, and distributed Consensus-Based Control (CBC).
-The framework enables systematic analysis of emergent collective behavior, vehicle interaction patterns, and the effects of different coordination mechanisms on system-wide performance.
+This paper presents a multi-agent system framework for studying coordination strategies to mitigate phantom traffic jams in dynamic highway environments.
+Phantom jams—spontaneous traffic congestion that emerges without apparent causes—represent a significant challenge in transportation systems that autonomous vehicles could help address.
+Our simulation models autonomous vehicles operating in a shared circular highway environment, where they must coordinate their actions while interacting with human-driven vehicles to prevent and dissipate phantom jams.
+We implement and compare four multi-agent coordination strategies: random behavior, greedy local optimization, rule-based Spatial Control, and distributed Consensus-Based Control (CBC).
+The framework enables systematic analysis of phantom jam formation, dissipation patterns, and the effectiveness of different coordination mechanisms in maintaining traffic flow stability.

-// TODO: Change this based on the results
-Results demonstrate that distributed coordination algorithms, particularly consensus-based approaches and spatial rule systems, achieve superior collective performance and system stability compared to individualistic vehicle strategies.
+Results demonstrate that distributed coordination algorithms, particularly consensus-based approaches and spatial rule systems, achieve superior performance in phantom jam mitigation compared to random behavior.
+Up to 50% AV penetration rate, all coordinated strategies maintain higher average speeds and traffic flow rates while reducing phantom jam formation time.
+Beyond this threshold, Consensus-Based Control prioritizes stability and faster wave dissipation, while Greedy and Spatial Control strategies maintain higher throughput at the cost of increased speed variance.
+These findings highlight the importance of selecting coordination algorithms based on specific phantom jam mitigation objectives and user comfort preferences.

 = Introduction

-Multi-agent systems research addresses fundamental challenges in distributed coordination, emergent behavior, and collective intelligence across diverse domains.
-Understanding how autonomous vehicles can effectively coordinate their actions in shared environments while maintaining individual objectives remains a central challenge in the field.
-Traffic environments provide an ideal testbed for studying these coordination mechanisms due to their inherent complexity, real-time constraints, and the need for both safety and efficiency.

-Multi-agent coordination in dynamic environments presents unique challenges including partial observability, real-time decision making, and the need to balance individual vehicle goals with collective system performance.
-Traditional approaches often struggle with scalability and robustness when vehicles must operate in environments with heterogeneous participants exhibiting different behavioral patterns and capabilities.
+Phantom traffic jams—spontaneous congestion that emerges without visible causes such as accidents, construction, or bottlenecks—represent one of the most frustrating and economically costly phenomena in modern transportation systems.
+As demonstrated in CGP Grey's influential video "The Simple Solution to Traffic" @cgpgrey2017traffic, these mysterious traffic waves form when small disturbances in vehicle flow cascade through traffic, creating stop-and-go patterns that can persist for hours and affect thousands of vehicles.
+The video illustrates how even minor driver reactions can propagate backward through traffic, forming jams that seem to appear from nowhere, and proposes autonomous vehicles as a potential solution to this pervasive problem.

-This project investigates distributed coordination strategies for autonomous vehicles operating in a shared circular environment, where they must navigate while interacting with human-driven vehicles following realistic behavioral models.
-The project addresses fundamental questions about how vehicle coordination mechanisms scale, how emergent collective behaviors arise from individual vehicle actions, and how different coordination paradigms affect overall system performance.
+This project aims to expand on the scope of the video, investigating how introducing autonomous vehicles with different coordination strategies affects phantom jam dynamics in a shared circular environment, where they must navigate while interacting with human-driven vehicles following realistic behavioral models.
+The project addresses fundamental questions about how vehicle coordination mechanisms scale, how emergent collective behaviors arise from individual vehicle actions, and how different coordination paradigms affect overall system performance in the context of phantom jam mitigation.

-The primary objectives of this work are: (1) to develop a comprehensive multi-agent simulation environment that models both autonomous vehicles and human-driven vehicles, (2) to implement and compare different distributed coordination algorithms for collective behavior optimization, (3) to analyze the impact of varying autonomous vehicle population ratios on emergent system properties, and (4) to evaluate the effectiveness of different spatial organization strategies in mixed-vehicle scenarios.

 = Methodology

 == Simulation Environment

 Our multi-agent simulation environment is built using the Gymnasium framework.
-The environment models a circular spatial domain with configurable dimensions, typically set to 1000 units to ensure complex agent interactions while maintaining computational efficiency.
+The environment models a circular one-lane highway with configurable dimensions, with the default at 1000 units to ensure complex agent interactions while maintaining computational efficiency.
+This circular highway design is inspired by the experimental setup used by Sugiyama et al. @sugiyama2008, who demonstrated the spontaneous formation of phantom jams in controlled circular track experiments.

 The circular topology eliminates boundary effects and creates a controlled environment for studying emergent collective behaviors.
 This design choice enables observation of emergent phenomena such as clustering, wave propagation, and coordination patterns that arise from vehicle interactions.
 The environment supports heterogeneous vehicle populations with configurable ratios of autonomous vehicles and human-driven vehicles, enabling systematic analysis of how vehicle composition affects system-wide emergent properties.